The Case of Schild & Vrienden (S&V)

 Facts

 On September 5, 2018, the Flemish Radio and Television Broadcasting Organization (VRT) in Belgium aired a documentary on Schild & Vrienden (S&V), a far-right youth movement that had been gaining popularity.
-The documentary covered S&V’s public activities but also revealed its secret “inner workings” through an undercover journalist and discussed how S&V maintained private chat groups on Facebook and Discord where they shared racist material and Holocaust denial memes.
+The documentary covered S&V’s public activities but also revealed its secret “inner workings” through an undercover journalist and discussed how S&V maintained private chat groups on the social media platforms Facebook and Discord where they shared racist material and Holocaust denial memes.

 Eleven members of S&V were charged with inciting racial discrimination, segregation, hatred, or violence against a group, a community, or its members (under Article 20, 3º and 4º Anti-Racism Law junto art.
 444 Belgian Penal Code); denying, minimizing, justifying, or approving of the Holocaust (under Article 1 Holocaust Denialism Law); spreading ideas based on racial hatred and racial superiority (under Article 21 Anti-Racism Law); belonging to an association that promotes discrimination and segregation (under Article 22 Anti-Racism Law); and selling or offering for sale prohibited weapons (under Article 19 Weapons Law).